SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services

 \section{Proposed CQI Compression Mechanism}

 As shown in Fig. \ref{figure_2}, the proposed CQI compression mechanism operates in three stages.
 First, a pre-processing stage removes system bandwidth dependency from CQI reports.
 Next, the classification stage uses a two-step learning approach: K-means clustering (unsupervised) identifies structural patterns in CQI data, while a RBF network (supervised) classifies new CQI inputs into these learned clusters.
-Finally, the statistical stage extracts key features from the classified CQI space to support accurate, low-latency decisions in AI-enabled scheduling for 6G vehicular infotainment services.
+Finally, the statistical stage extracts key features from the classified CQI space to support low-latency, edge-assisted operation.